-Ticlopidine potentiates the effect of aspirin or other NSAIDs on platelet aggregation.
-The safety of concomitant use of Ticlopidine and NSAIDs has not been established.
-The safety of concomitant use of Ticlopidine and aspirin beyond 30 days has not been established (see CLINICAL TRIALS: Stent Patients).
-Aspirin did not modify the Ticlopidine-mediated inhibition of ADP-induced platelet aggregation, but Ticlopidine potentiated the effect of aspirin on collagen-induced platelet aggregation.
+Aspirin and Other NSAIDs: Ticlopidine potentiates the effect of aspirin or other NSAIDs on platelet aggregation.
+The safety of concomitant use of ticlopidine and NSAIDs has not been established.
+The safety of concomitant use of ticlopidine and aspirin beyond 30 days has not been established (see CLINICAL TRIALS: Stent Patients).
+Aspirin did not modify the ticlopidine-mediated inhibition of ADP-induced platelet aggregation, but ticlopidine potentiated the effect of aspirin on collagen-induced platelet aggregation.
 Caution should be exercised in patients who have lesions with a propensity to bleed, such as ulcers.
-Long-term concomitant use of aspirin and Ticlopidine is not recommended (see PRECAUTIONS: GI Bleeding).
+Long-term concomitant use of aspirin and ticlopidine is not recommended (see PRECAUTIONS: GI Bleeding).

-Administration of Ticlopidine after antacids resulted in an 18% decrease in plasma levels of Ticlopidine.
+Antacids: Administration of ticlopidine after antacids resulted in an 18% decrease in plasma levels of ticlopidine.

-Chronic administration of cimetidine reduced the clearance of a single dose of Ticlopidine by 50%.
+Cimetidine: Chronic administration of cimetidine reduced the clearance of a single dose of ticlopidine hydrochloride by 50%.

-Coadministration of Ticlopidine with digoxin resulted in a slight decrease (approximately 15%) in digoxin plasma levels.
+Digoxin: Coadministration of ticlopidine with digoxin resulted in a slight decrease (approximately 15%) in digoxin plasma levels.
 Little or no change in therapeutic efficacy of digoxin would be expected.

-In normal volunteers, concomitant administration of Ticlopidine resulted in a significant increase in the theophylline elimination half-life from 8.6 to 12.2 hours and a comparable reduction in total plasma clearance of theophylline.
+Theophylline: In normal volunteers, concomitant administration of ticlopidine resulted in a significant increase in the theophylline elimination half-life from 8.6 to 12.2 hours and a comparable reduction in total plasma clearance of theophylline.

-In 6 normal volunteers, the inhibitory effects of Ticlopidine on platelet aggregation were not altered by chronic administration of phenobarbital.
+Phenobarbital: In 6 normal volunteers, the inhibitory effects of ticlopidine on platelet aggregation were not altered by chronic administration of phenobarbital.

-The oral bioavailability of Ticlopidine is increased by 20% when taken after a meal.
-Administration of Ticlopidine with food is recommended to maximize gastrointestinal tolerance.
-In controlled trials in stroke patients, Ticlopidine was taken with meals.
+The oral bioavailability of ticlopidine is increased by 20% when taken after a meal.
+Administration of Ticlopidine Tablets with food is recommended to maximize gastrointestinal tolerance.
+In controlled trials in stroke patients, ticlopidine was taken with meals.

 Carcinogenesis, Mutagenesis, Impairment of Fertility